 Diffuser chambers for adding auxiliary water to fish ladders and collection channels are covered by gratings attached by several different methods.
 Diffuser gratings are normally checked during the winter maintenance period to make sure they are in place.
 These inspections are done either by dewatering and physically inspecting the diffuser gratings, or by using underwater video cameras, divers, or other methods.
-Diffuser gratings may come loose during the fish passage season due to a variety of reasons.
-Daily inspections of fish ladders and collection systems should include looking for any flow changes that may indicate problems with diffuser gratings.
+Diffuser gratings may come loose during the fish passage season due to a variety of reasons. inspections of fish ladders and collection systems should include looking for any flow changes that may indicate problems with diffuser gratings.
 If a diffuser grating is known or suspected to have moved, creating an opening into a diffuser chamber, efforts must immediately be taken to correct the situation and minimize impacts on adult fish in the fishway.
 Coordination of the problems should begin immediately through the established unscheduled maintenance coordination procedure (see section 3.1.2).
 If possible, a video inspection should be made as soon as possible to determine the extent of the problem.
 If diffuser gratings are found to be missing or displaced, creating openings into the diffuser chambers, a method of repair shall be developed and coordinated with the fish agencies and tribes through the established coordination procedure.
 Repairs shall be made as quickly as possible unless coordinated differently.

-When in operation, turbine units will be operated to enhance adult and juvenile fish passage from March 1 through November 30.
-During this time period turbine units will be operated as needed to meet generation requirements in the priority order shown in Table LGS-4.
+Turbine units will be operated to enhance adult and juvenile fish passage from March 1 through November 30.
+During this time period turbine units will be operated in the priority order shown in Table LGS-4.
 Unit operating priority may be coordinated differently to allow for fish research, construction, or project maintenance activities.
-To minimize mortality to juvenile fish passing through the turbine units from April 1 through October 31 (or as long as there is sufficient river flow and/or generation requests to operate turbine units 4, 5, and 6 within 1 percent of peak efficiency), operating priority during nighttime hours from 2000 to 0400 hours shall favor the north units as shown in Table If the project is spilling for juvenile fish passage nightly with no daytime spill, unit priorities shall change at 1800 and 0600 hours, when spill is started and ended, to minimize starting and stopping of turbine units.
-If the project is bypassing juvenile fish back to the river through the main bypass flume, nighttime unit operating priority shall be unit 1, then units 4 through 6 (Table LGS-4).
+Turbine unit operating priority shall be turbine unit 1, then turbine units 2 through 6 (Table LGS-4).
+If more than one turbine unit is operating, maximize discharge (i.e.: operated at the upper 1% limit) through the southernmost turbine units to the extent possible without exceeding 1% guidelines, starting with turbine unit 1.
 If a turbine unit is taken out of service for maintenance or repair, the next unit in the priority list shall be operated.